aframevr/aframe/docs/core/component.md

 ---

-In the [entity-component-system pattern][ecs], a component is a reusable and modular chunk of data that plugged into an entity to add appearance, behavior, and/or functionality.
+In the [entity-component-system pattern][ecs], a component is a reusable and modular chunk of data that is plugged into an entity to add appearance, behavior, and/or functionality.

 In A-Frame, components modify entities which are 3D objects in the scene.
 We